 Effects and Consequences of Reading a Book a Week

 Forming a habit of reading a book a week is more important than your monthly income.
-I’m not exaggerating because no matter how wealthy you become, neglecting the enrichment of intrinsic value leaves an unfillable void.
+It's not an exaggeration because regardless how wealthy you become, neglecting the enrichment of intrinsic value leaves an unfillable void.

-Many people are transparent on the topic of avoiding books and there’s nothing wrong with it.
+Many people are pretty transparent on avoiding books by all means and there’s nothing wrong.
 For the ones who get easily distracted by pre-occupied environments, audiobooks and visual presentations are compelling options.

 The most archaic form of assimilating knowledge is undoubtedly *drum rolls* - you guessed it, reading.
-Books are so ubiquitous that even the wealthiest man on Earth gained his fortune with it – you know exactly whom I am referring to.
+Books are so ubiquitous that even the wealthiest man on Earth gained his fortune by reading – you know exactly whom I am referring to.

 I will later share my thoughts, emotions and relief about listening to audiobook(s) ten hours a day.
 The feelings I had after doing it seven days straight was resurrecting.
 Maybe resurrecting was too gentle as a word to describe excitement, contentment and exhaustion.
 I will break it down for you in the upcoming days.